AccessFayetteville provides numerous ways to stay informed about your local government.

 The Housing Rehabilitation Program maintains affordable housing through rehabilitation of existing housing stock, making improvements to correct structural/mechanical deficiencies and enhancing energy efficiency.
 The program provides housing rehabilitation services to qualified low- and moderate-income (LMI) families and individuals in order to preserve and improve their homes.

 The main objective of this program is to create a more livable home environment and promote housing that is safe, secure, and energy efficient.
-In 2009, housing rehabilitation was provided to 21 LMI households.

 Maintaining affordable housing in our community is the primary goal of the Housing Rehabilitation Program.
 Equally important is the impact this has for the homeowner(s).